Founder of the Sasanian dynasty: ruled AD 224- 241

 Ardashir I receives the symbol of kingship from Ahura Mazda

 When Ardashir defeated the Parthians, he saw himself reconnecting with the Persian empire of the Achaemenids - after the unfortunate 600 year hiatus involving Alexander, the Seleucids, and the Parthians.
 Like Darius the Great, he feels he owes his power to Ahura Mazda - and he shows himself, like Darius on the Bisitun inscription, trampling his defeated enemy underfoot: for Darius this was the "false Smerdis", Gaumata, for Ardashir it was the Parthian Ardavan V. Notice how similar the king and the god are.
 The relief was carved into the rock below the Achaemenid tombs at Naqsh-i Rustam, in Fars near Persepolis.
-Ardashir did not of course know the true identity of his Achaemenid predecessors, but he still wanted to be conneted with these former kings, whoever they were.
+Ardashir did not of course know the true identity of his Achaemenid predecessors, but he still wanted to be connected with these former kings, whoever they were.

 What was his background?

 His origin is not clear.
 There are numerous unconvincing stories, from which the information derives.
 He was born around AD 180, in Persis (Fars).
 His father was called Papag (or Babak or Papak), and may have been of Kurdish descent.
-Sasan was a hereditary Zoroastrian priest in the fire-temple of Anahita in Estakhr, allegedly descended from the Achaemenids, who may (or may not) have been Papag's father, and hence Ardashir's grandfather.
+Sasan was a hereditary Zoroastrian priest in the fire-temple of Anahita in Istakhr, allegedly descended from the Achaemenids, who may (or may not) have been Papag's father, and hence Ardashir's grandfather.
 Or was Sasan, as others claim, the actual father of Ardashir, who was later adopted by Papag?
 We'll never know - but the connection with Sasan, Zoroastrianism and the early kings of Fars was obviously very important to Ardashir, in helping to make out that his rule was genuinely connected with the Persian past.

 The Parthians were right to be worried.
 Ardashir soon attacked Ctesiphon, with willing support from others who no longer trusted the Parthians - especially the Medes and other peoples from the north-west of the empire.